nobodyzxc/MineSweeper/README.md

         How to -> DFS ?
                   linear algebra ?

-    Most important of all , I want to provide a platform to write solver and compare them.
+    Most important of all , I want to provide a platform to write solvers and compare them.